 - 31. The United Nations country team prioritizes investments in the humanitarian-development-peace nexus in alignment with the United Nations Integrated Strategy for the Sahel (UNISS).
-The sustainable development partnership framework for 2018-2022 (SDPF) broadens the partnership framework beyond the United Nations system to include other development and humanitarian actors. - 32.
+The sustainable development partnership framework for 2018-2022 (SDPF) broadens the partnership framework beyond the United Nations system to include other development and humanitarian actors.
+WFP will also continue to position its crisis-response interventions as part of broader regional response plans, as done in 2018 through the "Sahel Overview of Humanitarian Needs and Requirements". - 32.
 WFP is co-lead of the food-security sector and the Cash Alliance, a member of the nutrition sector and of coordination systems such as those for refugees, and co-leader of an early-warning and response planning working group that aims to harmonize partners' approaches in this area.

-&lt;sup>18 A government database of the socio-economic characteristics of poor households.
+18 A government database of the socio-economic characteristics of poor households.